MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

         * Sweden Central
         * Australia East

-    Select **Create**.
-Wait for your project and hub to be created.
+1. Select **Create**.
+Wait for the set up process to complete.
 It may take a few minutes.

-1. When the project is created, you will be taken to an *Overview* page of the project details.
-Select **AI services** on the left-hand menu.

-    >*Note*: Expand the menu to read its contents by clicking on the top 'expand' icon.

-1. On the *AI Services* page, select the *Try Content Understanding* tile.

 1. On the Content Understanding page, select the **Custom Task** tab.